vh62/cactuscactus/README.md

 This article is a really good write up on @AppStorage. <a href="https://medium.com/swlh/introducing-appstorage-in-swiftui-470a56f5ba9e">Appstorage</a>

 <p> Github Followers from Sean Allen take home project.
-The App lets you search for a github user and see his followers.
+The App lets you search for a github user and see his followers.</p>

 <p float="left">
   <img src="https://user-images.githubusercontent.com/19821123/106040621-b7d69e00-60a8-11eb-96b7-5246c6f329c9.png" width=180/>